datanav/docs/training/030_dtl/030_Novice.rst

 	  }
   }

-When the above pipe runs, the following dataset will be produced:
+When the above pipe runs, the following output will be produced:

 .. code-block:: json